steveghee/OCTO_Studio_extensions/README.md

 2. upload your scan to the Matterport account.
 3. Follow the instructions in the Area Target web documentation to identify the results of the scan and to pass this information to the Target Generator
 4. The Area Target generator will create the .dat and .xml target descriptor files
-5. (still being worked on) The area target generates a glTF representation of your space.
-There's an issue in Studio which prevents this from loading (this will be fixed soon) so for now you need to download the matterpak content from matterport - this includes a .obj representation of the space.
-Use the obj input tools to bring this into Studio.
-The file should be given the same name as the target dat/xml files.
+5. The area target generates a 3d polygonal representation of your space, named _authoring, and a lightweight _navmesh representation which can be used for occlusion.
-6. Copy the .dat and .xml target files into the resources/Uploaded folder
+6. Copy the .dat and .xml, _authoring and _navmesh (the latter two are glb files) to your project resources folder
-7. Drag the area target widget into your Studio canvas
+7. Drag the Area Target widget into your Studio canvas
 8. Select the .dat file as the target data base for the widget.
 The 3d representation (same name - see step 5 above) will now appear in Studio
 9. You can now place any augmented content in this space
 10. Run the experience and you should locate and track relative to the target.
 Your augmentations will appear where you placed them in the editor.
-Note the 3d representation is not displayed.
+11. If you check the 'occlusion' checkbox, the occlusion (_navmesh) glb file will be included in the project, and will be used at runtime to provide an occlusion effect that will ensure any digital augmentation will appear correctly occluded by the physical space e.g. an item behind a solid cannot be seen.

+Note this will soon be depricated as Studio has now integrated the Area Target widget into the product.

 ### Cloud Image Targets
 TBC